JulietIdoko22/Technical-Writing-Assignment/README.md

 ![file to minus icon](images/CODE%2003.png)

 5. Open your VS code and navigate to the file menu to create a folder.
-6. Select that folder, come back to your VS code and create a file
+6. Select that folder, come back to your VS code and create a file.
-7. Then click on "view" located at the topmost part of your interphase, and select "Terminal" from the drop down menu
+7. Then click on "view" located at the topmost part of your interphase, and select "Terminal" from the drop down menu.
-8. At the down left corner of your interface, click on the "minus" icon
+8. At the down left corner of your interface, click on the "scroll down" icon after the "plus" icon.
 9. Select git Bash from the drop down menu that will show.
 10. Then, inside the git terminal that will show, type the git clone command (git clone) along with the URL copied).